Abdellah-Idrissi/crwn-clothing/README.md

-In version i used reducer to handle all the cartContext states
+In this version i used reducer to handle all the cartContext states